jdshaeffer/rando-scrip/README.md

 # 🤓 rando-scrip 🤓

-This is a simple Next.js project with a little experiment in statistics.
+This is a small experiment on some statistics that I was curious about.
 It finds a weighted-random scripture in the Latter-day Saint canon.
 I believe it's the most accurate way of finding a true random scripure.

 It goes like:
 Collection (weighted by # of pages), Book (weighted by # of pages), Chapter (weighted by # of verses), Verse (random selection from total verses in chapter)